zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ## Data protection

-Please consult the annex to this Framework Agreement, specifically our [Privacy Policy](privacy-policy) and [Data Processing Agreement](data-processing-agreement), or our [Trust Site](https://zitadel.com/trust/) for more information about how we process and protect your data.
+Please consult the annex to this Framework Agreement, specifically our [Privacy Policy](./policies/privacy-policy), [Data Processing Agreement](data-processing-agreement), [Third Party Sub-Processors](subprocessors), and or our [Trust Site](https://zitadel.com/trust/) for more information about how we process and protect your data.

 ## Liability